 15 Coming Out Stories That Will Melt Your Heart

-This June marks the 49th anniversary of the Stonewall Riots and the subsequent birth of LGBT Pride Month.
-And, in 2018, there’s a lot to be proud of: Same-sex marriages have proliferated since the 2015 Obergefell v.
-Hodges ruling, it’s common to see LGBTQI characters kissing (and more!) on your favorite television shows, and the worldwide circuit of parades is bigger than ever.
+This June marks the 50th anniversary of the Stonewall Riots and the subsequent birth of LGBT Pride Month.
+And, in 2019, there’s a lot to be proud of: Same-sex marriages have proliferated since the 2015 Obergefell v.
+Hodges ruling, it’s common to see LGBTQI characters kissing (and more!) on the most popular television shows, and the worldwide circuit of parades is bigger than ever.

 Given the emotional difficulty of announcing your sexuality to family, friends, and colleagues for the first time—and fretting over their reactions—it makes the stories that follow all the more courageous and inspiring.
-And when they end on a positive note they’re certain to warm your heart, too.
-For proof, look no further than these 15 deeply personal tales.
-Just make sure the tissue box is close by.
-And for more stories that’ll pull your heartstrings, watch this Father and Son Recreate A 35 Year-Old Photo And Instantly Go Viral.
+And when they end on a positive note, they’re certain to warm your heart, too.
+Just look at than these 15 deeply personal tales.
+(Free tip: make sure the tissue box is close by.)

 As reported by Gawker, one closeted teen was on the phone with his boyfriend when his dad overheard their conversation.
 Dad then wrote his kid this note: “Nate, I overheard your phone conversation with Mike last night about your plans to come out to me.
 The only thing I need you to plan is to bring home OJ and bread after class.
 We are out, like you now.
 I’ve known you were gay since you were six, I’ve loved you since you were born.